Solo

 Many years ago I secured a gig at Walter’s Wine Bar – Walter Bourke was still alive in those days and actually gave me the gig himself – and I played there for a couple of hours on Sunday afternoons.
 The gig was good because the staff were generous and gave me terrific wines to sample, but also because I had to sort out – in real time, as they say – how I was going to make the piano sound without the benefit of a rhythm section.
 I played standards (which I don’t do so much anymore) and I had a list I used to consult, electing to vary the key signatures or whatever so as to keep things fresh.

 It’s curious that given one’s training as a classical pianist is almost entirely undertaken without the accompaniment of other instrumentalists, the move to performing improvised music alone seems to be such a leap.
 Still, I maintain it’s an essential skill for pianists to develop.
-My solo piano recordings feature original compositions and spontaneous improvisations, and even in the latest instance some written stuff, and you can find out about them below.
+My solo piano recordings feature original compositions and spontaneous improvisations, some written stuff, and in the latest instances some church music and even some standards, and you can find out about them below.